ampinzonv/biobash/README.developer.md

 Try to use keywords that reflect what the function does, the use of "get", "extract" and "display" in the names of the functions are higly encouraged.

-5)BB will be distributed as a single text file, for this, after frozing a version a simple script that concatenates all functions and test them will be used.
+5) BB will be distributed as a single text file, for this, after frozing a version a simple script that concatenates all functions and test them will be used.
 Take into account that sometimes you will call another bb function inside your function, it is ok, but for the final release there must be a single function for each file.
 This file should be named exactly as the function, so if your function is called bb_get_NCBI_ids_from_fasta, your file should be named the same, with no extension and without the "#!/bin/bash" row.

-6)By default, any call to a function without arguments will display the help.
+6) By default, any call to a function without arguments will display the help.
 Please refer to the already written functions for examples.

 7) There is an special file call "bb_common" which will hold common routines to